Chart Color Schemes

 North Fremantle lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of November 2025, North Fremantle's estimated population is around 4,714 people.
-This reflects an increase of 767 individuals since the 2021 Census, which reported a population of 3,947 people.
-The change was inferred from AreaSearch's estimate of the resident population at 4,649 following examination of the latest ERP data release by the ABS in June 2024, and an additional 133 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,305 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-North Fremantle's growth rate of 19.4% since the 2021 census exceeded both the national average (8.9%) and state averages, marking it as a growth leader in the region.
-Overseas migration contributed approximately 50.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, North Fremantle's population is estimated at around 4,697 as of Nov 2025.
+This reflects an increase of 750 people (19.0%) since the 2021 Census, which reported a population of 3,947 people.
+The change was inferred from AreaSearch's estimation of the resident population at 4,649 following examination of the latest ERP data release by the ABS in June 2024 and an additional 133 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,301 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+North Fremantle's growth rate of 19.0% since the 2021 census exceeded both the national average (9.7%) and state averages.
+Population growth was primarily driven by overseas migration contributing approximately 50.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends forecast a significant increase in the top quartile of statistical areas across the nation.
-North Fremantle is expected to grow by 1,276 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 25.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) to estimate growth across all areas post-2032.
+Future population trends forecast a significant increase in the top quartile of statistical areas across the nation, with North Fremantle expected to grow by 1,262 persons to 2041, reflecting an increase of 25.9% over the 17 years.

 Frequently Asked Questions - Population